Xuxa: 1991–1993: International career

 In 1993, Xuxa hosted an English-language series in the United States titled Xuxa (which was produced by MTM Enterprises).
-However, it did not achieve the popularity she had enjoyed throughout Brazil, Latin America and Spain, and was cancelled after one season due to low ratings.
+Broadcast by a pool of 100 stations and with an average of 3 million viewers per episode, significant numbers, Xuxa lasted only one season on The Family Channel (renamed Freeform in 2018), remaining on the air between 1993 and 1996, including reruns.
 It was initially broadcast by 124 stations across the country.
 The shows were produced on Sound Stage 36 at CBS Television City in Los Angeles.
 Sixty-five episodes were taped for the first season of the show.
 Taping of the episodes was done in a 5-week period in the summer of 1993.
 The shows were broadcast Monday through Friday, generally in the early morning or mid-afternoon.
 All 65 episodes were broadcast during the initial 13 weeks before there was a repeat.
 Helping Xuxa on the show were the Pixies (three U.S. "Paquitas" plus one Brazilian Paquita), the Mellizas (uncredited), Jelly, Jam, and ten "child wranglers" for 150 kids on the set.
 Starting in September 1994, Xuxa began airing on The Family Channel cable network, at 8:00 am ET/PT.
 They reprised original episodes on a new children's block until 19 February 1996 when Xuxa stopped airing on The Family Channel.
 The show was sold to other countries including Japan, Israel, Russia, Australia, Romania and some Arab states.
 Her international ambitions apparently ended after the grueling taping schedule for her American show.
 She was hospitalized for several days due to exhaustion, and decided to give up her international career.
-In the U.S., Sony Wonder has released two of her videos and a record that includes English translations of some of her most successful songs in Portuguese and Spanish.
+In the U.S., Sony Wonder released two of her videos and a record that includes English translations of some of her most successful songs in Portuguese and Spanish.